postlight/headless-wp-starter/README.md

 ## REST & GraphQL JWT Authentication

-For the JWT Authentication to work, you need to edit the `.htaccess` file.
-For the REST JWT add the following:
+JWT Authentication requires some modifications in the `.htaccess` file.

+For the REST JWT implementation, add the following:

 ```
 RewriteEngine on